maliMirkec/personal-website/site/testimonials/edo-liberty.md

 ---
 layout: index
-title: Edo liberty
+title: Edo Liberty
 titlePrefix: "Testimional by "
-description: Read testimonial by Edo liberty in which he talks about his positive experience in working with Silvestar Bistrović.
+description: Read testimonial by Edo Liberty in which he talks about his positive experience in working with Silvestar Bistrović.
 tags:
   - testimonials
 type: testimonials-item